Mets OF Yoenis Cespedes to have surgery on both...

 Mets OF Yoenis Cespedes to have surgery on both heels

-Mets outfielder Yoenis Cespedes will have surgery on both feet to relieve chronic pain in his heels and is likely to need eight to months to recover
+New York Mets outfielder Yoenis Cespedes will have surgery on both feet to relieve chronic pain in his heels and is likely to need at least eight to months to recover.
+The Mets announced Wednesday that an MRI and tests on Cespedes showed bone...

 Tweets